 Looking almost identical to the iPhone 6 and 6s, the 7 doesn't really offer much new in the way of design… but that design is a very nice one.
 The aluminium used for the case is strong and feels great to hold, and the classic home button has been replaced with a pressure-sensitive pad so everything sits flush and smooth.
 There's no headphone jack though - that's worth mentioning…

 The Galaxy S8, on the other hand, feels more innovative.
 The screen is huge - it stretches all the way to the edges and curves down at the sides, with hardly any bezel at all.
 It's a great size for reading ebooks and watching videos, but for some it may be a bit toobig - if you have small hands you may find yourself struggling to use it.
 And however large-handed you happen to be, the back-mounted fingerprint sensor is a bit of a stretch to reach.

 The Samsung looks amazing, with an incredible screen, and it has a headphone jack… but the iPhone ain't bad either.
 It's easier to hold, and that new home button is kinda cool, even if the design as a whole isn't that unique.
-It's a class Apple vs Android conundrum.
+It's a classic Apple vs Android conundrum.
 In other words, a tie.